Looking for support from your spouse in the kitchen? Hopefully this will help!

 Kent must've been worried for a while there…

-Obviously I love my husband, Kent, for lots of reasons, (I especially love how he makes me laugh, sometimes until I'm in pain), but for this post I'll just tell you about how cool he's been about my whole “food conversion“, to hopefully motivate any reluctant spouses out there to be a little more open to all the changes going on in the kitchen.
+Obviously I love my husband for lots of reasons, but for this post I'll just tell you about how cool he's been about my whole “food conversion“, to hopefully motivate any reluctant spouses out there to be a little more open to all the changes going on in the kitchen.

-I'm sure he'd be the first to admit that when I started throwing out food in our pantry (deemed too unhealthy to even give away), he was a little unsure of what was going on with me.
-Next when I suggested we purchase a couple expensive new kitchen gadgets, he only said, “I guess as long as you use them…” When we tried some raw milk from a neighbor and I exclaimed, “But …it tastes just like milk!”, he looked at me like I was nuts and said, “Well, YEAH!
-What did you think it was going to taste like, Kel?”
-He didn't even flinch when I said I wanted us to look into finding raw milk.
-He'd just tell everyone, “I grew up on a farm, we drank this milk all the time.”
+I'm sure he'd be the first to admit that when I started throwing out all the food in our pantry (deemed too unhealthy to even give away), he was a little unsure of what was going on with me.
+Next when I suggested we purchase a couple expensive new kitchen gadgets (my Bosch kitchen mixer and my grain mill), he only said, “I guess as long as you'll use them…” When we tried some raw milk from a neighbor and I exclaimed, “But …it tastes just like milk!”, he looked at me like I was nuts and said, “Well, YEAH!
+What'd you think it was going to taste like, Kel?”
+He didn't even flinch when I said I wanted us to look into finding a source for raw milk.
+He'd just tell everyone, “I grew up on a farm, we drank this milk all of the time.”

-My husband's great attitude through it all has probably been the most beneficial when it comes to switching our teenager over from our past lifestyle of eating fast food 2-3 times per WEEK (what idiots we were), to our new lifestyle of eating fast food once every 6 months or so.
-(Update: we don't even do that anymore, it grosses me out too much.)
+Kent's great attitude through it all has probably been the most beneficial when it comes to switching our teenager over from our past lifestyle of eating fast food 2-3 times per WEEK, to our new lifestyle of eating fast food rarely, and even then it's only something a little better like Panera or Chipotle.
 Having another person to field the complaints about the junk food we no longer have around the house has been priceless.
-(We don't hear too many complaints from our oldest anymore, though, because he's finally coming around to realizing that good food tastes good too!
-Keep in mind that “not too many” is still a lot some days, since he is a TEEN after all.)
+(Although we don't hear too many complaints anymore because he's finally coming around to realizing that good food tastes good too!)

-I often hear about friend's husbands who buy fast food a lot or come home with arms full of junk food they bought at the store, which they then, of course, have to share with the kids.
+I often hear about friends' husbands who buy fast food a lot or come home with arms full of junk food they bought at the store, which they then, of course, have to share with the kids.
 I'm so thankful Kent is “on board” with this whole issue.
 (See more about that in his guest interview.)
-He used to LOVE his “sugar bomb” breakfast cereals, but when I told him about the dangers of extruded cereals (a form of processing almost all go through), not to mention all the sugar and their looooong ingredient labels, he was OK with not having them anymore.
+He used to LOVE his “sugar bomb” breakfast cereals, but when I told him about all the sugar and their looooong ingredient labels full of chemicals, he was OK with not having them anymore.
 Now he might eat yogurt, or oatmeal in the morning and he's happy.
-For his workday he takes a bunch of healthy stuff from home and then just snacks throughout the day at his desk or in his truck.
-He'll take food like nuts, fresh fruits, cheeses, yogurt, etc. (He eats better than I do, and doesn't have a sweet tooth, either!)
+For his workday he takes a bunch of healthy stuff from home and then just snacks throughout the day at his desk.
+He'll take food like nuts, fresh fruits, cheese, yogurt, etc. He sometimes eats better than I do, and doesn't have much of a sweet tooth, either!